SS Belgenland (1914): 1933 Mediterranean cruises

 From 28 July 1933 Belgenland made three 14-day cruises from Tilbury to the Mediterranean.
 Each cruise visited Gibraltar, Monte Carlo, Corsica, Elba, Civitavecchia (for Rome), Naples, Valletta, Tunis, Ceuta and Vigo.
 Belgenland was too big to dock at Monte Carlo, so she anchored off-shore and tenders took passengers to and from the shore.
 She bunkered from an oil tanker in Civitavecchia.
 Her route from Civitavecchia to Valletta took her past Capri and through the Strait of Messina, for her passengers to see Stromboli at night and Mount Etna.
 After the third cruise her crew was paid off on 23 September at Tilbury and she was laid up.

 1934 Mediterranean cruises

 From 25 July to 14 September 1934 Belgenland made another series of cruises from Tilbury to the Mediterranean.
 Each cruise visited Algiers, Istanbul and Piraeus (for Athens).
 She was then laid up again at London, probably at Tilbury.

 Columbia 1935–36

-On 18 December 1934 IMM announced that it would transfer Belgenland to its Panama Pacific Line subsidiary, renamed her Columbia, and transfer her to the U.S. shipping register.
+On 18 December 1934 IMM announced that it would transfer Belgenland to its Panama Pacific Line subsidiary, renamed her Columbia, and transfer her to the US shipping register.
 IMM intended her to make a series of cruises from New York to Nassau, Bahamas, Miami and Havana, carrying up to 900 passengers.
 Each cruise was to be for 11 days, and fares started at $125 per person.
 The first cruise was scheduled to leave New York on 16 February 1935.
 This was planned to be the first of a season of six similar cruises.